Skip to Content

 chopped tomatoes added to the spices of chickpea curry.

-Once the tomatoes are broken down, add coriander powder(2 tsp), turmeric powder(1 tsp), garam masala(1/2 tsp), red chillie powder(1 tsp) and cumin powder(1/2 tsp).
+Once the tomatoes are broken down, add coriander powder(2 tsp), turmeric powder(1 tsp), garam masala(1/2 a tsp), red chilli powder(1 tsp)and cumin powder(1/2 a tsp).

-Stir and combine with all the ingredients in the pan. season with salt. cook for 3-5 minutes.
+Stir and combine with all the ingredients in the pan. season with salt. cook for 3 to 5 minutes.

 masala paste to make the chickpea potato curry.

-Pour in the water(1 and 1/2, keep 1/2 cup more if you need to cook the potatoes more).
+Pour in the water(1 and 1/2 a cup. reserve half a cup more if you need to soften the potatoes more.

-Stir, taste and season with salt if necessary, cover with a lid and slow-simmer for 15-20 minutes until the potatoes are soft.
+Stir, taste and season with salt if needed. cover with a lid and slow simmer for 15 to 20 minutes until the potatoes are soft.

 Yield: 5